sabio-engineering/cookbook-dvelp/handbook/information-security/acceptable-use.md

 All DVELP data is categorized and must be handled in accordance with the Data Classification Policy.
-All computing assets that connect to any part of the DVELP network, or 3rd party services that are used by DVELP, must be handled in accordance with our our [Working in Secure Areas Policy](physical-and-environmental-security.md#working-in-secure-areas).
+All computing assets that connect to any part of the DVELP network, or 3rd party services that are used by DVELP, must be handled in accordance with our [Working in Secure Areas Policy](physical-and-environmental-security.md#working-in-secure-areas).

 ## Unacceptable Use